mattmakai/mattmakai.com/source/content/posts/141206-typical-devangel-day.rst

 reviews and generally responding to requests that come in from teammates and the external tech community.

-During this time I work out of my WeWork coworking space in the `Shaw neighborhood of the District <http://en.wikipedia.org/wiki/Shaw,_Washington,_D.C.>`_.
+During the afternoon I work out of my WeWork coworking space in the `Shaw neighborhood of the District <http://en.wikipedia.org/wiki/Shaw,_Washington,_D.C.>`_.
 You can see my typical WeWork hot desk set up in the picture below.